 Cooper Cate’s Story

-On October 17, 2005, Cooper Cates went to his 6 month old well check at his pediatrician’s office.
-As part of the normal checkup, Cooper’s doctor was feeling his abdomen.
-His face became still and his demeanor changed.
-Cooper’s liver and spleen were quite enlarged due to either anemia or a tumor.
-He was sent immediately to MUSC’s oncology unit to undergo testing.
-His scans revealed a large mass in his abdomen and his liver looked like Swiss cheese.
+On October 17, 2005, Cooper Cates went to his 6-month-old well check at his pediatrician’s office.
+As part of the normal checkup, Cooper’s doctor was feeling his abdomen when it was discovered that his liver and spleen were quite enlarged due to either anemia or a tumor.
+Cooper was sent immediately to MUSC’s oncology unit to undergo testing where his scans revealed a large mass in his abdomen and his liver looked like Swiss cheese.
 Cooper’s liver was taken over by tumors.
-Four days later, Cooper had surgery to biopsy the tumor and find out exactly what was taking over his body.
-Cooper had Stage IV Neuroblastoma and was given a 20% chance of survival.
+Four days later, Cooper had surgery to biopsy the tumor which led to the discovery that he had stage IV neuroblastoma and given only a 20% chance of survival.
 They were able to take out the entire softball-sized tumor which had flattened his left kidney.
-He went through 5 rounds of high dose chemo and then his parents were told the chemo was not working and there was no hope left for Cooper.
-They proceeded with his 6th and final round of chemo and ran another set of scans.
-Miraculously, the last set of scans was clean.
-He then had a stem cell transplant followed by 13 rounds of Accutane and was the first child at MUSC to receive immunotherapy.
-The widespread pain and fevers took over his infant body during this excruciating treatment.
-During this difficult treatment, his parents were told to focus on Kindergarten.
-Sure enough, Cooper is a happy and healthy 5 year old that started Kindergarten this year.
-His parents credit Cooper’s remission to the immunotherapy and, of course, God.
+Additionally, Cooper went through 5 rounds of high dose chemo.
+After the chemo, his parents were told the treatment was not working and there was no hope left for their son.
+They proceeded with his 6th and final round of chemo and ran another set of scans which, miraculously, was clean.
+Cooper then had a stem cell transplant followed by 13 rounds of Accutane and was the first child at MUSC to receive immunotherapy.
+Widespread pain and fevers took over his infant body during this excruciating treatment.
+Fortunately, the treatment proved effective and Cooper is now a happy and healthy child.
+His parents credit Cooper’s remission to the immunotherapy and their faith in God.